Robin-WZQ/AMDET/README.md

 >
 > *Corresponding Author

-Can we determine whether a CLIP text encoder has been backdoored without the prior knowledge of its downstream tasks, the backdoor trigger, the backdoor target, and the access to the training data?
+Can we determine whether a CLIP text encoder has been backdoored without any prior knowledge of its downstream tasks, the backdoor trigger, the backdoor target, and the access to the training data?

 This work says **yes**.